raydac/netbeans-mmd-plugin/README.md

 # Changelog
 __1.4.4 (SNAPSHOT)__
+- ALL: [#45](https://github.com/raydac/netbeans-mmd-plugin/issues/45) improved security in XML import
+- SR:  added list of file extensions to be opened in system provided viewer
+- ALL: added extra logic to check edited content to prevent false model change event
 - SR:  updated embedded PlantUML version to 1.2018.8
 - SR:  improved PlantUML editor
 - SR:  improved speed of work with project folders

 __1.4.3 (01-may-2018)__
 - SR:  license changed to LGPL 2.1